 Check with your bank to learn if it is a partner with a global ATM network.
 Interbank networks, such as Visa PLUS and Mastercard, Maestro or Cirrus, enable network ATM cardholders to access surcharge-free ATMs abroad.

-Some card issuers say advising them of your travel is no longer necessary, but it doesn’t hurt to tell your card issuer where you are traveling and when.
+Some card issuers say advising your banks of your travel is no longer necessary, but it doesn’t hurt to tell your card issuers where you are traveling and when.

 If you fail to contact your card issuers, your unusual location may be flagged and cause your issuer to block further charges, since the issuer may think that your credit card or account data has been stolen.